When Chicago’s Peter Cetera Was Attacked by Marines

-On May 20, 1969, former Chicago bassist and singer Peter Cetera found out the hard way that the phrase “root, root, root for the home team” isn’t just a catchy line from a beloved song.
-It’s a real-world warning.
+Former Chicago bassist and singer Peter Cetera found out the hard way that the phrase "root, root, root for the home team" isn’t just a catchy line from a beloved song.
+On May 20, 1969, it served a real-world warning.

 Following the completion of a grueling tour opening for Jimi Hendrix, Cetera – along with Chicago's saxophonist Walter Parazaider, guitarist Terry Kath and drummer Danny Seraphine – decided to take a trip to Dodger Stadium in Los Angeles to take in a day of baseball.
 The bassist’s beloved Chicago Cubs were set to take on the L.A. team in the first of a three-game series.
 The Cubbies completely dominated the Dodgers that day and won 7-0.
 As bad as the beat down was, however, perhaps the biggest loser in the park was Cetera when he came upon a group of servicemen.